cisagov/ScubaGear/baselines/powerplatform.md

 5. At the bottom of the page under the **Content security policy** section, turn the slider **On** for **Model-driven** and **Canvas**.

-6. Repeat steps 2 - 5 for all active Power Platform environments.
+6. At the same location set **Enable reporting**  to **On** and add an appropriate endpoint that CSP violations can be reported to.

-7. At the same location set **Enable reporting**  to **On** and add an appropriate endpoint that CSP violations can be reported to.
+7. Repeat steps 2 - 6 for all active Power Platform environments.

 ## 5 Power Pages Creation